 Using these medicines can double your chances of quitting for good.
 Ask your doctor for advice.
-But remember: Medicine alone can't do all the work.
-It can help with cravings and withdrawal, but quitting will still be hard at times.
+But remember: Medicine alone can’t do all the work.
+It can help with cravings and withdrawal, but it will still be hard at times.

 Here is more information about the different medicines:

 Nicotine Gum, Patch, Inhaler, Spray, and Lozenge (NRT)